Skip to content

 Published:

 Whether solo or with up to two other runners, each run follows the same basic flow.
-You'll pick one of three locations for your mission.
-At launch, you can jump into the low-threat Perimeter zone.
-Complete enough missions, and the Dire Marsh will become available with its Anomaly and increased dangers.
-Outpost, a perpetual hotbed for PVP action, features a lot of corridors with an inhospitable environment that literally rains fire.
-Bungie has said a fourth location, the Cryo Archive, will be available about a week after the game's launch, too.
+You'll pick one of three locations for your mission, with the fourth endgame location being open on the weekends.
+You can jump into the low-threat Perimeter zone for low stakes runs in the early game, or take on the Dire Marsh with its Anomaly and increased dangers.
+Outpost, a perpetual hotbed for PvP action, features a lot of corridors and an inhospitable environment that literally rains fire.
+The fourth location, the Cryo Archive, will test not only your skill as a runner but also your loadout, requiring a kit valued at a minimum of 5,000 for entry.

-Once your crew is all kitted up and ready, you'll load in to the location of your choice.
+Once your crew is all kitted up and ready, you'll load into the location of your choice.
 When you load in, you and your team will have to check out the map, mark locations of interest, and make your way to those spots.
 As you traverse Tau Ceti, you'll want to stop and fill your bags with as much loot as you can carry.
+Maps like Outpost and Cryo Archive also feature some puzzle elements, requiring you to collect keys to access restricted areas or build up security clearance by hacking the Marathon's computer systems.
 Your squad will also have to contend with environmental hazards, UESC drones (which are aggressive in a way that builds a satisfying tension), and most dangerously of all, other player-controlled runners.

 With the recent popularity of ARC Raiders, it would be understandable to assume you could drop in, meet some other friendly players, and have a positive experience where everyone helps everyone.
-Based on our time with the Server Slam event, I (Joe) am going to suggest Marathon will not cater to the same community.
-Every encounter we had with other players was aggressively shoot-on-site, so it's best to always be mindful of your team, equipment, health, and the potential for an encounter with other runners.
+Based on our time with the full game, Marathon will not cater to the same community.
+Every encounter we had with other players was aggressively shoot-on-site, so it's best to always be mindful of your team, equipment, health, and the potential for an encounter with other runners at any point in the match.

 Should you survive Tau Ceti, the UESC, and your fellow runners, you'll have to exfiltrate to take all that sweet gear you picked up during the run.
-Each mission will typically have two to three extraction points.
+Each mission will typically have two to three extraction points at any given time.
 Two are your standard activate-and-wait spots where you can try to hide from danger until the mechanism is ready for you.
 One, though, will drop a squadron of UESC drones on top of you.
 Defeat them (without drawing the attention of aggressive runners) and you'll have another way back home.
+Wait too long and miss the extract timer, though, and your consciousness will be forcibly ejected from your shell and you'll return with nothing.

-Before you even start a run, your first build crafting decision comes from selecting your runner.
-These are woven shells that house your consciousness, and each come with a unique set of abilities that can change your play style dramatically.
+Before you even start a run, your first build-crafting decision comes from selecting your runner.
+These are woven shells that house your consciousness, and each comes with a unique set of abilities that can change your playstyle dramatically.
 You'll start out with the Destroyer shell, which offers a shield to block damage and sprint jets that also allow you to perform a dodge boost.
 Each shell also has a prime ability, which is a powerful ultimate that offers specialized utility in a fight.
-Destroyer's prime ability, for example, is called Search And Destroy, which allows you to passively fire shoulder-mounted rockets at any target you are firing at.
+Destroyer's prime ability, for example, is called Search and Destroy, which allows you to passively fire shoulder-mounted rockets at any target you are firing at.

 They aren't all about dealing damage, though, with the Vandal shell's prime ability allowing you to supercharge your movement systems and the Recon shell providing an area scan that pings nearby hostiles.
 These shells can also be pushed further with cores you find on runs, which provide additional perks or modifications to support your weaknesses or amplify your strengths.
-And if you just lost everything on your last run, you can always use the Rook shell, which is essentially a base-kit vulture that drops in mid-match to scavenge alone.
-There's a lot of freedom in choosing which shell fits your play style, and I enjoyed swapping between them from round to round to match with other components of my build.
+And if you just lost everything on your last run, you can always use the Rook shell, which is essentially a base-kit vulture that drops in mid-match to scavenge alone that can be augmented through faction upgrades.
+There's a lot of freedom in choosing which shell fits your playstyle, and I enjoyed swapping between them from round to round to match with other components of my build.

 Each player will find a shell that best suits them.
 I (Joe) gravitated toward the Assassin, while Corvo leaned heavily into Vandal.
-There are a handful of others I enjoyed (Recon gives a team the opportunity to see dangerously obscured enemies, and Thief can scan through walls and use a grappling hook) but I think we would both agree some shells just don't click at all.
-Though I was traditionally a Titan in Destiny, I don't see the appeal of the Destroyer.
-They've all got their situational uses and complements, and it's neat to see the variety well balanced (and represented in matches).
+There are a handful of others we enjoyed (Recon gives a team the opportunity to see dangerously obscured enemies, and Thief can scan through walls and use a grappling hook) but they've all got their situational uses and complements, and it's neat to see the variety well balanced (and represented in matches).

 In my mind, if Bungie is known for only one thing, it's making shooters that feel fantastic.
-Marathon follows that legacy with gunplay that's tight and responsive, which is particularly important in a high-stakes game of survival, where every shot can be the difference in life or death.
+Marathon follows that legacy with gunplay that's tight and responsive, which is particularly important in a high-stakes game of survival, where every shot can be the difference between life and death.

 As with any extraction shooter, you'll work on building your arsenal over time, relying on in-the-field acquisition for the lion's share of your equipment, especially early on.
 At launch, the game features 28 firearms across eight classifications that use four different types of ammunition.
 Not only does each category handle differently (of course, a sniper rifle will fire differently than a submachine gun or shotgun) but each of the individual weapons has its own unique feel.
-The BRRT (yes, you should read that phonetically) fires in short bursts, for example, while the V22 Volt Thrower starts with a high rate of fire that slows down over time and the Bully has a high sustained rate of fire.
-I love that each weapon feels unique, and everyone is sure to find one that best suits their play style.
+The BRRT (yes, you should read that phonetically) fires in short bursts, for example, while the V22 Volt Thrower starts with a high rate of fire that slows down over time.
+I love that each weapon feels unique, and everyone is sure to find one that best suits their playstyle.

 You need to be mindful that you'll likely be pretty squishy starting out your time on Tau Ceti.
 The game's time-to-kill (TTK) is pretty quick and you can get burned down by another player or a group of UESC drones before you realize what's happened if you're not paying attention.
+For many of the early levels this can feel like a bit of a drag, especially when you're running into players with better gear than you.
 This can be mitigated as you level up and get access to better shields, but firefights will always necessitate keeping a hand on your medical gadgets for a quick heal or repair if you get jumped.

 While we've kind of talked around the threat of the world, let's address it more specifically here.
 Other players will absolutely be the bane of your existence.
 ARC Raiders has a community that's pretty easy-going and willing to help out if you jump on comms.
 That vibe is not present in Marathon.
 In my (Joe) experience, players have universally acted with a shoot-on-sight modus operandi.
 Oni (The CyberAcme Faction leader) even tells you at one point that other people aren't to be trusted, and she's right.

-There are plenty of AI enemies for you to interact with, too.
+Outside of slaying other players, there are plenty of AI enemies for you to interact with, too.
 UESC regularly stations drones around all their points of interest and as the mission timer winds down, they start dropping in more heavily geared foes.
 The UESC bots are no pushovers, either.
 Sure, they're usually easier than humans, but they'll use intelligent tactics or downright aggression to put a hurting on any runner that gets too cocky.
+They will flank you, throw grenades to push you out of cover, whatever they need to do to eradicate you from the planet.
 At one point, we encountered a late-game group of UESC that felt like humans.
 When I got knocked to the ground, they continued to fully eliminate me, pouring bullets into my crawling shell to make sure they ended my run.
 It's actually a welcome challenge since mindless goons would get boring pretty quickly.

 The narrative of Marathon is largely told through meetings with the corporate patrons who are bankrolling your ventures onto Tau Ceti.
 Each faction has a different reason for scrounging the wreckage of the lost colony, and you can choose to ally yourself with any number of them to complete contracts.
 NuCaloric will have you examining agricultural reports and exfilling food-related items, whereas Traxis will reward recovering weaponry and looting arms-lockers.
 The faction leaders themselves also provide a lot of personality and world building, from the ever-reliable floating head named Oni at CyberAcme to the towering religious entity of Arachne, Charter.
 I was always looking forward to progressing the narrative by checking in with these leaders and peeling back the next layer of the mystery.